hanrichard/Notebook/aws/aws learning doc/vpc.md

 -  “Create a hub-and-spoke topology with AWS App Mesh and use AWS Resource Access Manager to share route tables” is incorrect.
 AWS App Mesh is used for application-level networking for microservices applications.

 28 37 52 53 54 73

+- This is the most cost-effective solution.
+With this option both the Direct Connect connection and IPSec VPN are active and being advertised using the Border Gateway Protocol (BGP).
+The Direct Connect link will always be preferred unless it is unavailable.